Tankdoz/PUREstack/PUREstack Deploy Instructions.md

 - unbound-exporter (build yourself from provided dockerfile)

-Step 1: Update and upgrade the system
+## Step 1: Update and upgrade the system
----
 ```
 sudo apt update && sudo apt upgrade -y
 sudo reboot
 ```

-Step 2: Install Docker and Docker Compose
+## Step 2: Install Docker and Docker Compose
----
-You can skip this if already installed or use the Docker-approved method as described in [Official Docker Install.md](Official Docker Install.md)
+You can skip this if already installed or use the Docker-approved method as described in Official Docker Install.md

 ```
 sudo apt install -y docker.io docker-compose